Milbank 329, 212-851-9480

 Barnard 208, 212-854-3039

 Elizabeth Bernstein’s research and teaching focus upon the sociology of the body, gender and sexuality; the sociology of law; and contemporary social theory.
-She is co-editor of Regulating Sex: the Politics of Intimacy and Identity (Routledge 2005), and author of the award-winning book Temporarily Yours: Intimacy, Authenticity, and the Commerce of Sex (University of Chicago Press 2007).
-Professor Bernstein's current research explores the convergence of feminist, neoliberal, and evangelical Christian interests in the shaping of contemporary U.S. policies around the traffic in women.
+She is co-editor of Regulating Sex: the Politics of Intimacy and Identity, and author of the award-winning book Temporarily Yours: Intimacy, Authenticity, and the Commerce of Sex.
+Professor Bernstein's most recent book, Brokered Subjects: Sex, Trafficking, and the Politics of Freedom (University of Chicago Press 2018) explores the convergence of feminist, neoliberal, and evangelical Christian interests in the shaping of contemporary global policies around the traffic in women.

 Term Assistant Professor